 Richard Earlom (aka Henry Birche) (1743–1822)

-I am selling this exceptionally rare still life masterwork of mezzotint, showing the full spectrum of tones from sparkling whites, translucent soft greys to the darkest of velvety blacks, for AU$556 (currently US$397.80/EUR350.06/GBP301.53 at the time of posting this listing) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).
+I am selling this exceptionally rare and large mezzotint—the flower pieces by Earlom are true masterworks of mezzotint requiring infinite skill and patience to capture the full spectrum of tones from sparkling whites, translucent soft greys to the darkest of velvety blacks of the portrayed flowers—for AU$662 (currently US$442.48/EUR400.36/GBP352.43 at the time of posting this listing) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).

-If you are interested in purchasing this stunningly beautiful still life seldom seen on the art market, please contact me (firstname.lastname@example.org) and I will send you a PayPal invoice to make the payment easy
+If you are interested in purchasing this simply breathtaking mezzotint showing a floral display resting on a stone pedestal in what appears to be parklands with classical sculptures in the distance, complete with butterflies and a bird's nest with three eggs, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.

 This print has been sold